-The High End Computing Cluster is a centrally-run service to support researchers and research students at Lancaster who require high performance computing.
-This includes workloads with requirements that can't be met by the IUS or desktop PCs.
+The High End Computing Cluster (HEC) is a centrally-run service to support the computational research needs of researchers and research students at Lancaster who require high performance and high throughput computing.
+This includes workloads with requirements that can't be met by the Interactive Unix Service (IUS) or desktop PCs.

-The cluster operating system is Scientific Linux, with job submission handled by Sun Grid Engine (SGE).
+The cluster operating system is Scientific Linux, with job submission handled by Son of Grid Engine (SoGE).
 The service supports a wide variety of third-party software including numerical packages, libraries and C and Fortran compilers.